dhanakane/meetups/guidelines/README.md

 ## Sponsors
 Sponsors get to announce their company, publicity via the meetup group, and an announcement from the compere during it.
 We have a few sponsorship options.
-- Social sponsorship.
+- **Social sponsorship**
-  This can take the form of a meet and greet.
+  We'd like to do informal event focusing on the social aspects, where people with network automation interest can connect, grab a drink and share their motivation and experience.
+A venue for this type of event can be a pub or an office space.
+We'd like companies to sponsor and provide drinks and potentially foor or snacks.
 We're happy to announce the meeting using the Meetup group.
 It's then up to you to figure out what you want from it.
+Let's discuss.
-- Venue sponsorship.
+- **Venue sponsorship**
   We're always on the lookout for new venues.
 If you've got something that can host a 100 people comfortably including food and drink, then we'd love to hear from you.
-- Video recording sponsorship.
+- **Video recording sponsorship**
-  You need to organise ecording and editing the event.
+  You need to organise recording the event and editing the footage.
 You will need to supply the video files within a week of the event.

 ## Attendees
 We'll usually wine and dine you which is not a bad deal for an evening of your time where you can learn and see some cool things!